alainravet/ppgit/README.markdown

 		$ ppgit bob al   al_bob@acme.com
 		$ ppgit dan cid  cid_dan@acme.com

+This info is stored in ~/.gitconfig => it works for all your projects.

 #### Tip : use 1 gmail address + n aliases, so you can choose 1 unique gravatar for each pair :